Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Summary

 \item DESI DR1 dramatically expands spectroscopic coverage to $z > 1$ through LRG and ELG targets, while the combination with SDSS provides more complete sampling in color-magnitude space, yielding optimal photo-$z$ performance across the full redshift range.

-\item Adding unWISE W1/W2 infrared photometry to PS1DR2 significantly reduces scatter and outlier fraction, demonstrating that mid-infrared coverage is crucial for breaking color-redshift degeneracies.
+\item Adding unWISE W1/W2 infrared photometry to PS1DR2 significantly reduces scatter and outlier fraction, demonstrating that mid-infrared coverage provides useful indirect constraints that help improve photo-$z$ precision.
 The remaining performance gap with LSDR10 is attributed to the shallower optical photometric depth of PS1DR2.

 \item We construct a unified photometric redshift catalog covering $>$30,000 deg$^2$ by combining LSDR10 and PS1DR2 with a hierarchical five-level strategy that assigns each source to the optimal model based on available photometry, maximizing both sky coverage and photo-$z$ precision. \end{enumerate}